jstrieb/github-stats/README.md

 Generate visualizations of GitHub user and repository statistics using GitHub Actions.

-This project is currently unfinished.
+This project is currently a work-in-progress; there will always be more interesting stats to display.

 ## Background